 Due to space limitations our internal talks are currently only available to Vector Faculty and their students, and to Vector Postgraduate Affiliates and Faculty Affiliates.
 From time to time Vectors hosts and/or sponsors talks that are open to external audiences.
 As these are scheduled, specific information about public events is available on our website.

 The Vector Institute also hosts, in cooperation with the Fields Institute for Research in Mathematical Sciences, the Machine Learning Advances and Applications Seminars, which is a series of public talks led by some of the world’s leading researchers in different fields of machine learning and related disciplines.
-Past Field Institute talks available here.
+Past talks in this series are available here.

 The Vector Institute is not open to the public, and we currently do not offer public tours of our research space given the disruption to business and research operations.